lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 **LSP0-ERC725Account** interface id according to [ERC165]: `0x66767497`.

-_This `bytes4` interface id is calculated as the XOR of the interfaceId of the following standards: ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature, LSP14Ownable2Step and LSP17Extendable._
+_This `bytes4` interface id is calculated as the XOR of the interfaceId of the following standards: ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature, LSP14Ownable2Step, LSP17Extendable._

 Smart contracts implementing the LSP0 standard MUST implement the [ERC165] `supportsInterface(..)` function and MUST support the LSP0, ERC725X, ERC725Y, ERC1271, LSP1, LSP14 and LSP17Extendable interface ids.